icapps/jsonade/README.md

 `options (Object)`: Options for serialisation

-- `totalCount (Number) *required`: When serializing an array, the totalCount is part of the meta object.
+- `totalCount (Number) *optional`: When serializing an array, the totalCount is part of the meta object.
+If no totalCount is configured, the length of the provided dataset is used.

 #### Returns